Stacked glass payment cards with a pound symbol, pyramid silhouette, and Egyptian flag

 The Egyptian pound has lost over 70% of its value against the US dollar since 2022.
 From EGP 15.7/USD in January 2022 to EGP 31/USD after the March 2022 devaluation, then to EGP 50+/USD by 2025 following the March 2024 float (which saw the pound lose 40% in a single day).
 A salary of EGP 20,000/month that bought $1,274 in 2022 buys approximately $400 in 2025.

 For crypto-literate Egyptians, holding USDC on a crypto card is a savings strategy, not just a payment method.
 Every EGP held in a bank account depreciates against the dollar.
 Every USDC held on a card maintains purchasing power.
-The "cashback" on a crypto card is genuinely secondary to the FX hedge.
+The "cashback" on a crypto card is secondary to the FX hedge.

 What Egyptian Bank Cards Actually Cost You